lexblagus/vscode-serial-replacer/README.md

 - Extension (backend)
   - Bi-direction communication _(in progress)_
     - From webview to extension
-      - file filters
+      - ✓ file filters
       - make replacement
       - preview
       - about
     - From extension to webview
-      - file tree
+      - ✓ file tree
-  - Get files and folders
+  - ✓ Get files and folders
+  - Data persistance
 - Docs
   - Final screenshot (animated)
   - Tutorial and features